 - Heat-resistant superalloys capable of maintaining strength at extreme temperatures;

-- Complex internal cooling systems: cooled air, drawn from intermediate stages of the compressor, is supplied through microscopic channels inside the blades;
+- Complex internal cooling systems: cooled air, drawn from the intermediate stages of the compressor, is supplied through microscopic channels inside the blades;

 - Thermal barrier coatings — ceramic coatings that act as a heat-insulating shield;